 Accessing and exploiting data is one of the main difficulties companies experience in data management.
 Often, this is due to isolated systems and disconnected data processes.

-Well cloud-based integration promises to help solve this problem.
+Cloud-based integration promises to help solve this problem.
 And yet many businesses are reluctant to take this step due a perception that it brings more harm than good.
 In this article we’ll discuss both the positive and negative perceptions of cloud integration, and how you can optimise your transition to reap only the rewards.

 How do companies end up with disparate systems that foster data silos?